Jack in the Box

 “Leave them alone, make fun of somebody else.”

-“Yeah, yeah, beat it.”
+“Yeah, sure, beat it.”

 When school started in the fall we were 5th in the USA Today poll and 6th in the ESPN poll.
 That’s in the whole country, not just Ohio.
 That’s how good we are.
-At St. Ed’s it’s either football season or it’s waiting for the next football season.
-We say it’s faith, family, and football.
+At St. Ed’s it’s either football season or it’s waiting for football season.
+We say it’s faith, family, and touchdowns.
 Sometimes it almost seems like it means more than Heaven and Hell.
 It puts pep in everybody’s step when we win.
 I tried football in grade school, but it didn’t work out.
 I was under-sized and then I broke my collarbone.
 Now I love running.

-“I could not be more passionate about this,” the food service supervisor said, making a speech the next day before lunch.
+“I could not be more passionate about this,” the food supervisor said, making a speech the next day before lunch.
 Grown-ups are always making speeches, masterminds on their soapboxes.
 “I want to solve this problem,” she said, looking smug and serious.
 She had everybody fill out cards about what we did and didn’t like about our meals.
 We all laughed about it.
 Everybody knew nothing was going to change.
-They’re always trying to pull it over us with their plans and schemes.
+They’re always trying to put it over us with their plans and schemes.
 Grown-ups do what’s good for them, not for anybody else.

 Salty Dog Days